tbwxmu/SAMPN/README.md

 bash go_repeat.sh

 ## Acknowledgement
-We thank the previous work by the swansonk14 team.
-The code in this repository is inspired on [ChemProp](https://github.com/swansonk14/chemprop)
+We thank the previous work by Ramsundar and swansonk14 teams.
+The code in this repository is inspired on [DeepChem](https://github.com/deepchem/deepchem) and [ChemProp](https://github.com/swansonk14/chemprop)